AI Hub

 Governance and partners

 The AI Hub for Social Protection is a joint effort of GIZ and partners under the umbrella of the DCI.
-Starting this endeavour with currently six core implementing partners, we are seeking to expand this network.
+Starting this endeavour with currently nine core implementing partners, we are seeking to expand this network.
 Interested in becoming a partner?
 Please contact us at contact@spdci.org.

 The AI Hub is implemented by: